How to Grow a Geranium Plant from a Cutting

 - Pots for you new plants

-Once you have gathered the items together that you will need, read on to see the specific directions you need to follow to insure that you will get good results.
+Once you have gathered the items together which you need, read on to see the specific directions to insure you will get good results.

 Steps to Growing a New Geranium

 The first step in transplanting a geranium is to fill your new pots with potting soil, leaving an inch or two at the top so the soil will not overflow when you water the plant.

 The second step in transplanting geraniums is to trim excess foliage from your original, mature geranium.
 Keep these trimmings, because they are what you will transplant into the new pots.